andre-brandao/pyprland/Plugins.md

 - `toggle_minimized [name]`: moves the focused window to the special workspace "name", or move it back to the active workspace.
     If none set, a special workspace called "minimized" will be used.
+    To toggle the state back to a normal workspace, you'll need to `hyprctl dispatch togglespecialworkspace minimized` (if you didn't set a name, since "minimized" is the default special workspace that will be used).
+    It can also be achieved with a keybinding: `bind = $mainMod SHIFT, N, togglespecialworkspace, minimized` in `hyprland.conf`

 - `expose`: expose every client on the active workspace.
 If expose is already active, then restores everything and move to the focused window